 - *1 As of the end of March each year

-- *2 From fiscal 2017, hiring schedule changed from March 1 to April 1 of the following year.
-(Ratio of 5% if measured from April 1)
+- *2 From fiscal 2017, includes promotions and hiring for managerial positions on April 1st of the following year (due to hiring schedule changing from March 1 to April 1 of the following year)

 Annual trends for each data group are shown on the Social Data page.